yourhead/StacksAPI/bundle.md

     - [Resources]({{ site.baseurl }}/resources) - all of the templates and assets your stack uses will be stored here.
       - icon@50.png - a 50px icon file that will be used in the grid view of the Stacks library
       - icon@58.png - a 58px icon file that will be used in the detail view of the Stacks library
-      - [template.html]({{ site.baseurl }}/templates) - a stack may contain many template files for HTML, CSS, JS, etc., but it must contain at least one HTML tempalate.
+      - [template.html]({{ site.baseurl }}/templates) - a stack may contain many template files for HTML, CSS, JS, etc., but it must contain at least one HTML template.
       - assetfile.xxx - a stack may contain many asset files.
 Each asset will be exported with the Stacks page when the site is published.
       - assetfolder - a stack may contain an asset folder.
 All the hierarchical contents of the folder will be exported with the Stacks page when the site is published.